This blog is part of the blog series named SQL Server Monitoring.

 Sources

-This feature queries the 3 DMV’s sys.dm_db_missing_index_group_stats, sys.dm_db_missing_index_groups and sys.dm_db_missing_index_details which together returns the details about the indexes that the SQL server believes it would benefit for if they were added.
+This feature queries the 3 DMV’s, for SQL2019+ sys.dm_db_missing_index_group_stats_query and for pre-SQL2019 sys.dm_db_missing_index_group_stats, sys.dm_db_missing_index_groups and sys.dm_db_missing_index_details which together returns the details about the indexes that the SQL server believes it would benefit for if they were added.

 Be aware that the missing indexes reported by the DMV’s are not at all something you should just use.